-You will need some knowledge of how to install the package onto your server
+You will need to know how to install the package onto your server

-- If you lack the knowledge to do this, you can employ a consultant to set it up.
+- If you aren’t confident at doing this, a consultant can help you set it up.

 You may need to budget for technical support as well as for the software